Tochemey/goakt/docs/pubsub/overview.md

 ### Publish to a Topic

-Actors publish messages by sending a `Publish` message to the topic actor:
+Actors publish messages by sending a `Publish` message to the topic actor.
+The payload must be a **protobuf message** (implement `proto.Message`) so it can be packed into `anypb.Any` and delivered to subscribers:

 ```go
 type PublisherActor struct{}